Can a Tenant Be Evicted During the Winter In Ontario?

-The Law Does Allow For An Eviction During the Winter; However, the Landlord Tenant Board Holds Discretionary Power and May Decide Against Issuing An Eviction In the Winter.
+The Law Allows Eviction During the Winter But the Landlord Tenant Board May Still Decide Against Eviction In the Winter.

 Understanding Whether a Tenant May Be Evicted During Winter